RiverReports logo

 Cuyahoga River

-Worth mentioning for its unique setting: the Cuyahoga flows through Cuyahoga Valley National Park for 26 miles, offering fly fishing within a national park.
+Worth mentioning for its unique setting: the Cuyahoga flows through Cuyahoga Valley National Park for roughly 22 miles, offering fly fishing within a national park.
 The lower river receives steelhead runs from Lake Erie, and the park sections (Class I, Ira Road to Route 303) hold smallmouth, rock bass, and other warm-water species in a surprisingly scenic forested corridor.

 Access: Seven NPS access points from Northampton Point (mile 36.7) to Lock 39 Trailhead (mile 13.2).
 The river fishes best for steelhead at 250-350 CFS, but takes a week or more to clear after rain.
 A valid Ohio fishing license is required; only human-powered boats allowed.